 - Interviews with Nunatsiavut officials and staff.
-These discussions provided insight into the challenges faced by the Canadian Constituency and what types of solutions would be appropriate. - We also conducted interviews with technology vendors to ascertain the capabilities of providers and to develop an understanding of the state of electronic voting offerings in Canada that could apply to the Canadian Constituency. - A survey of beneficiaries.
+These discussions provided a great deal of insight into the particular challenges faced by the Canadian Constituency and what types of solutions would be appropriate. - We also conducted interviews with technology vendors to ascertain the capabilities of providers and to develop an understanding of the state of electronic voting offerings in Canada that could apply to the Canadian Constituency.
+All these discussions supported the development of our recommendations. - A survey of beneficiaries.
 To obtain feedback from beneficiaries, we launched an online survey.
 Survey responses were helpful in ascertaining the opinions of electors towards the prospect of using online voting in Nunatsiavut. - Academic research.
-There is a growing academic literature on the benefits of drawbacks of electronic voting.
-Our report draws upon research from around the world. - Other experiences.
+There is a vast and quickly growing academic literature on the benefits of drawbacks of electronic voting.
+Our report draws upon the work of researchers from around the world. - Other experiences.
 We carried out a deep dive of jurisdictional experiences with electronic voting in Wasauksing First Nation, the municipality of Kawartha Lakes, and in the country of Switzerland to delineate lessons learned.
 Some of this analysis comes from original data collected by the authors.
-These experiences were selected based on important similarities to Nunatsiavut either because some voters lived off community lands or because mail voting was predominately used.
+These experiences were selected based on important similarities to Nunatsiavut either because some voters lived off of community lands or because mail voting was predominately used.

-It is important to mention that although online voting has worked well in many First Nation, municipal, and other country contexts, that does not mean it will have the same result in Inuit elections.
-Election reforms work differently in jurisdictions depending on pre-existing institutions and history, community culture, technological capacity, digital literacy, and other factors.
-While we advance recommendations, we do so with the understanding that only the Nunatsiavut Assembly and associated communities can make the best decision for beneficiaries.
+It is important to mention that although online voting has worked well in many First Nation, municipal, and other country contexts, that does not mean it will necessarily have the same result in Inuit elections.
+Election reforms work differently in jurisdictions depending on preexisting institutions and history, community culture, technological capacity, digital literacy and other factors.
+While we advance the following recommendations, we do so with the understanding that only the Nunatsiavut Assembly and associated communities can make the best decision for beneficiaries and the future of votes for the Canadian Constituency.